This article has been updated 14-11-2022

 Diagnostic ultrasound machines come in many forms.

-This guide is meant to offer an extensive overview of the many things to consider, when you are looking to buy an ultrasound.
+This guide is meant to offer an extensive overview of the many things to consider when you are looking to buy an ultrasound.
 Also, it will make it easier for you to orient yourself among the different types of ultrasound machines.

-The ultrasound machine uses a popular imaging method partly due to the fact that they utilize high-frequency sound waves to generate live images.
+An ultrasound machine uses a popular imaging method partly because they utilize high-frequency sound waves to generate live images.
 Hereby, ultrasound is harmless, non-ionizing radiation, in contrast to X-rays used in other types of medical imaging equipment.

 So, how do you pick the right one?